 Villas is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Villas in 2010 was $24,444, which is low income relative to New Jersey, and middle income relative to the rest of the US.
-This equates to an annual income of $97,776 for a family of four.
+The per capita income in Villas in 2018 was $33,042, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $132,168 for a family of four.
 However, Villas contains both very wealthy and poor people as well.

+Villas is a somewhat ethnically-diverse town.
 The people who call Villas home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Villas residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Villas include German, Italian, Polish, and English.
+The greatest number of Villas residents report their race to be White, followed by Asian.
+Important ancestries of people in Villas include Irish, Italian, German, English, and Polish.

 The most common language spoken in Villas is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Slavic languages.